chartjs/Chart.js/docs/docs/configuration/elements.md

 Point elements are used to represent the points in a line, radar or bubble chart.

-The point element configuration is passed into the `options.elements.point` namespace.
-Global point options: `Chart.defaults.elements.point`.
+Namespace: `options.elements.point`, global point options: `Chart.defaults.elements.point`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------